behreajj/CamZup/README.md

 ## Kotlin Interoperability

-This library's `core` was originally designed to affiliate with Processing's code design philosophy.
+This library's `core` was originally designed to affiliate with Processing's code design.
 With exceptions, classes are defined to be mutable and extensible.
-Methods are at most `protected` and public fields do not have getters and setters.
-Static methods are preferred where possible, and use the out parameter antipattern.
+Methods are at most `protected` and fields are public (no getters or setters). `static` methods are preferred where possible, and use the out parameter antipattern.

-As of v 0.0.6, this library has been updated to provide limited interoperability with [Kotlin](https://kotlinlang.org/), specifically operator overloading.
-Kotlin does not use static methods; instance methods do not always mutate the instance in place; and naming conventions differ to those of this library.
+As of v 0.0.6, this library has been updated to provide limited interoperability with [Kotlin](https://kotlinlang.org/), specifically [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
+Kotlin does not use `static` methods; instance methods do not always mutate the instance in place; and naming conventions differ to those of this library.

-For those reasons, the following functions may be confusing if used in Java.
+For those reasons, the following functions may be confusing if used in Processing-Java.

 | Kotlin Operator |            Interop Method | Mutator | Core Support                             |
 | --------------: | ------------------------: | :-----: | :--------------------------------------- |